mikeizbicki/ucr-cs100/textbook/assignment-help/strtok/README.md

 strtok!
 ```

-####Why You Should Care

-When used appropriately, strtok can make string parsing very easy to do, which
-saves you time and sanity.

-###The Way of `strtok`
-####One Small Step for String
+####The Basics

 The example above does not make it clear exactly how `strtok` is used.
-Looking at how the function
-is set up may show some clues.
-Accessing the man page for `strtok` shows the function prototype.
+Looking at how the function is set up may show some clues.
+Accessing the [man](http://linux.die.net/man/3/strtok) page for `strtok` shows the function prototype.
 ```
 #include <string.h>
 char *strtok(char *str, const char *delim);
 ```
-The function takes two arguments, the string that is to be parsed (`str`) and what is known as
-the **delimiter** (`delim`).
-It returns what is called a **token**, which is the first substring
-in `str` that does not contain `delim`.
+The function takes two arguments, the string that is to be parsed (`str`) and what is known as the **delimiter** (`delim`).
+It returns what is called a **token**, which is the first substring in `str` that does not contain `delim`.

 Let's look at another example and break down what is going on
 ```
 char example_1[] = Rootabega;
 char *first_token = strtok(example_1, "a");
 ```
 Here we are parsing the string "Rootabega".
 The deliminator is the letter "a".
-So we are looking for
-the first substring in "Rootabega" that does not have the letter "a" in it.
-From this we see that
-`first_token` will be assigned the word "Root", the first token of the string.
+So we are looking for the first substring in "Rootabega" that does not have the letter "a" in it.
+From this we see that `first_token` will be assigned the word "Root", the first token of the string.
 ```
 char *first_token = strtok(example_1, "a");
 //is the same as
 char *first_token = "Root";
 ```
-####Gaze into the NULL
+####The NULL Argument

-We now know the basics of how `strtok` works, but still do not have an explanation for why, in the
-first example, `\0` was used in subsequent uses of `strtok` when parsing out the next several tokens.
+We now know the basics of how `strtok` works, but still do not have an explanation for why, in the first example, `\0` was used in subsequent uses of `strtok` when parsing out the next several tokens.

 What would happen if we did not do that?
 Look at this program
 ```
 #include <iostream>